intel-iot-devkit/how-to-code-samples/watering-system/cpp/README.md

 This watering system application has several useful features.

-Using your mobile phone, you can set the watering system schedule using a web page served directly from the Intel® Edison board.
+Using your mobile phone, you can set the watering system schedule using a web page served directly from the Intel® Edison board or Intel® IoT Gateway.

 The watering system automatically checks the moisture sensor data at specified intervals and displays that data on the web page.